-Note: Only one Language other than English is accepted for admission.
+- Effective September 2004 Group D subjects will no longer be accepted for admission to this program. - (2) Only one Language other than English is accepted for admission.
 Social Studies 30 is highly recommended.

-Transfer applicants must present a minimum AGPA of 5.0 or equivalent based on a minimum of \star 24 of transferable credits.
+Transfer applicants must present a minimum AGPA of 2.0 or equivalent based on a minimum of ★24 of transferable credits.
 Possession of this minimum AGPA does not guarantee admission to the program.
 Applicants are assigned to a year of the program based on the following: